DragonsDom/website/value4value.md

 ## Example Items we need:

+* Water for the house (we have no connnection)
 * Pump for the well
 * Registration for connecting to mains water (~600 euros)
-* Computer for the CCTV (8gb ram with SSD)
-* IP Cameras for the CCTV (with microphone, night vision, ONVIF)
 * Tools - all kinds!
 * Lawnmower
 * Bricks, cement
 * Doors
 * Combination padlocks and lock boxes
+* Food / drinks for visitors

+Also, any other items that might be useful for the DD community!

 Grey water source: